Blazity/next-saas-starter/README.md

 - https://github.com/neg4n/next-api-og-image - generating open graph images
 - https://github.com/blazity/nextjs-color-mode - non-flickering dark mode
 - https://github.com/Brew-Brew/css-in-js-media - a convenient way of creating media queries

+## Support

+If you're looking for help or simply want to share your thoughts about the project, we encourage you to join our Discord community.
+Here's the link: [https://blazity.com/discord](https://blazity.com/discord).
+It's a space where we exchange ideas and help one another.
+Everyone's input is appreciated, and we look forward to welcoming you.

 ## ✨ Contributors